Mudslide-devastated California towns brace for downpour

 Waves of rain are expected over the next two days in California, with the heaviest hitting the southern part of the state.

+For Montecito, California, which endured deadly mudslides two months ago, this storm could bring more debris flow.

-In Santa Barbara County, 30,000 people were told to evacuate, including residents of Montecito, who were hard-hit from the deadly mudslides in January.
+In Santa Barbara County, 30,000 people were told to evacuate, including residents of Montecito.

+The Jan.
+9 storm in Montecito killed 21 people, left two children missing and destroyed many homes.

+Dave Zaniboni of the Santa Barbara County Fire Department described the aftermath of the January mudslide as a "battlefield" and "unrecognizable."

 The heaviest rain is expected to reach Southern California on Thursday, and rainfall rates could be as high as 1 inch per hour -- causing possible mudslides and rock slides.